-Drastic decline in the biodiversity is a great cause of concern for many reasons.
-As our ecosystem is a web of systematic relationships interconnected between species, if the biodiversity is destroyed , it can mount immense pressure on our lives .
-Healthier the plants- healthier the animals, greater the number of plants- greater the primary consumers and so on.
-But the greedy human interaction with his surroundings is hardly benefiting th eorgnanisms , therfore, it is important to keep a check on the way we interact with the system.
-Some of the ways in which our diversity is being repressed are:
+Drastic decline in the biodiversity is a cause of concern for many reasons.
+As our ecosystem is a web of systematic relationships between species, the destruction of even a few important species can mount immense pressure on our lives.
+The greedy human actions and unnatural way of his interaction with his surroundings must be constantly kept on check.
+Some of the ways our diversity is being suppressed by the abnormal human activitie are :

-1. A drastic change in the climate, pollution and the entry of invasive species that destroy the habitats of other species can result in a complete extinction of many species.
+1. The human activities that lead to a drastic change in the climate, and pollution destroys the habitats of many valuable species.
+In addition, the entry of many invasive species can cause extinction of many human-friendly species.

-5. Exploitation of the environment by human beings is the greatest factor that influence on the balance of an ecosystem.
-A survey has found that about 784 species have completely gone into extinction in the past 5 decades.
+5. Over-exploitation of the environment by humans causes imbalance in an ecosystem.
+A survey found that, about 784 species have completely gone into extinction in the past 5 decades.
 Some of the examples of extinct species are dinosaurs, Abingdon Island Tortoise, Red-tailed Black Shark, Thylacine (Australia), Steller’s Sea Cow of Russia and Hawaiian Crow.
-It is also estimated that about 12 % of all the bird species, 23% of all mammal species, 32 % of amphibians and 31% of all gymnosperm species are under high risk of extinction in the world.
+Adding to this, about 12 % of all the bird species, 23% of all mammallian species, 32 % of amphibians and 31% of all gymnosperm species are under high risk of extinction in the world.

 Effects of loss of biodiversity